rajen-shres/cobalt/docs/utilities_overview.rst

 to trial a fix before releasing to another environment.
 The AWS description will be develop@<time>.

-In UAT or Production the description will be release/x.y.z@<time> or release/x.y.z-fixlabel@<time>.
+In UAT the description will be release/x.y.z@<time>.
 This will always match with the Github branch release/x.y.z which is patched whenever a fix is deployed.

+In Production the description will be release/x.y.z@<time> or release/x.y.z--fixlabel@<time>.
+This will always match with the Github branch release/x.y.z which is patched whenever a fix is deployed.
 The extra part of the label is useful for knowing what the latest patch applied was.
+The branch release/x.y.z--fixlabel is kept for tracking purposes and will be identical to release/x.y.z when the hotfix is applied.
+Subsequently it can get out of step.